French International School of Hong Kong: Campuses

 The Blue Pool Road Campus in Happy Valley houses the school administration and the secondary school.
 The 32-classroom facility has eight storeys.
 Three buildings house flats for employees.
 School buses are parked on the facility's roof.
 Other vehicles park in the basement.

 The Jardine's Lookout Campus houses primary school classes.
 It has an auditorium with 310 seats.
 The swimming pool has a length of 25 m.

 The Chai Wan Campus is located in the former Meng Tak Catholic School in Chai Wan; this campus opened in September 2011 and houses primary school students.
 A new campus in Area 67 of Tseung Kwan O is scheduled to open in 2018.
 The Tseung Kwan O campus houses early years through junior high school (collège).

 Previously the Hung Hom Campus housed primary school students; it opened in September 2014, and was in Kowloon City District.
 The school once operated a Kindergarten campus in Shops 2–4 on the ground floor of Tung Fai Gardens (東暉花園) in Sheung Wan.

+The TKO, or Tseung Kwan O campus, is a relatively new campus which houses primary students up to Y6.
+It opened in September 2018 and is on 28 Tong Yin St, Tseung Kwan O.